Charles B. McVay III: Sinking of Indianapolis

 Later that year, Indianapolis received orders to carry parts and nuclear material to Tinian to be used in the atomic bombs which were soon to be dropped on Hiroshima and Nagasaki.
 After delivery, the ship was en route to report for further duty off Okinawa.

 Early on July 30, 1945, Indianapolis was attacked by the under Commander Mochitsura Hashimoto.
 Hashimoto launched six torpedoes and hit Indianapolis twice.
 The first removed over forty feet of her bow, the second hit the starboard side below the bridge.
 Indianapolis immediately took a fifteen degree list, capsized and sank within 12 minutes.
-Of the crew of 1,195 men, 879 men died, becoming one of the greatest U.S. Navy disasters ever.
+Of the crew of 1,195 men, 879 died, in one of the greatest disasters in US naval history.

 Delayed rescue

 About 300 of the 1,196 men on board either died in the initial attack or were trapped belowdecks and drowned when compartments were sealed to prevent sinking.
 The remainder of the crew, about 900 men, abandoned ship.
-Some were left floating in the water, many without lifeboats, until the rescue of 316 survivors was completed four days (100 hours) later.
+Some were left floating in the water, many without lifeboats, until the rescue of 316 survivors was completed four days later.
 Because of Navy protocol regarding secret missions, the ship was not reported "overdue".
 Rescue came only after survivors were spotted by pilot Lieutenant Wilber (Chuck) Gwinn and co-pilot Lieutenant Warren Colwell on a routine patrol flight.
 Of those who did abandon ship, most casualties were due to injuries sustained aboard the ship, dehydration, exhaustion, drinking salt water and shark attacks.
 The seas had been moderate, but visibility was not good.
 Indianapolis had been steaming at 15.7 kn.
 When the ship did not reach Leyte on the 31st, as scheduled, no report was made that she was overdue.
 This omission was officially recorded later as "due to a misunderstanding of the Movement Report System".